ekaterine12345/React_quizz_2_3/my_app/README.md

+# To Do List
+This is a todo list implemented using React framework.
+The program allows to add a certain task, mark as done, edit, delete or update.
+It also has filtering functionality based on the status of the task - Complete or Incomplete.
+Additionally the website has searching functionality.

+Used technologies
+* HTML
+* CSS/SCSS
+* Javascript
+* React + Vite
+* Bootstrap

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.